 People take many paths on their way to careers in Human Resources.
-Everyone has a story about how they planned for or transitioned into careers in Human Resources.
+Everyone has a story about how they planned for or transitioned into careers in HR.
 Won’t you take a few minutes and share your path to a career in Human Resources?
-Careers in Human Resources are popular reading on this Human Resources site.
+Careers in HR are popular reading on this HR site.
 Any hints or helpful tips you can share will assist other readers.

 Thinking about your current job search after graduation?
 These books will help you find your way.
 Learn about the job market.
 Translate your most important needs, interests, and goals into a rewarding career.
 Find techniques for a successful online and offline job search.
 These are my long term favorite job search, career planning, and career management books for grads.

 Thinking about your current job search or a career change?
 These books will help you find your way.
 Learn about the job market.
 Translate your most important needs, interests, and goals into a rewarding career.
 Find techniques for a successful job search.
 These are my long term favorites.
 Gift a favorite person with the opportunity to explore their desired future.

 Human Resources leaders need degrees.
 If you are considering a career in HR, or trying to advance your current career, a Bachelors degree, and even a Masters degree, will assist you to achieve your goals and dreams.
 Degrees have become more important in most fields, but nowhere has the shift occurred quite as dramatically as in HR.